XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-javascript.md

 }
 ```

-The subscription to the `address-entered` frontend is gone, as we are now going to use a full-fledged wallet, for which we are going to prompt the user or a seed and a password to encrypt it with.
-If there already is a seed, the user will only be asked for his password which is in turn used to decrypt the seed.
+Since we are now making this a full-fledged wallet, instead of asking the user for an address we will now be prompting the user for a seed and password to encrypt the seed.
+If there is already a seed, the user will only be asked for their password.```

 3. Then modify the `view/preload.js` file (Note that the `onEnterAccountAddress` function is no longer needed):